KameliaZhelyazkova/Media-Hopper-Intern-Project/README.txt

 After making sure you have the modules listed under the 'external dependencies' installed, run the following command into the command prompt:
 >> python creation_script.py

+== CHANGE OF SETTINGS ==

+You can change the Session, Channel, Playlist and Filter settings by opening settings.json file in the KalturaClient.
+This is happening by entering for each key in the sub-dictionary - the corresponding value to each of the corresponding fields into each dictionary.
+For instance, channelName can be changed to new one by entering a proffered naming (content) after the colon within the quotation marks.